sensu-og/sensu-ha-workshop/README.md

 * [Terraform] with configured AWS provider
     * See [installation instructions here][tf-install].
 * AWS Account
     * To configure the Terraform AWS provider with your credentials, see [instructions here][aws-creds].
+* Acccess to CentOS 7 AMI
+    * Subscribe to this AMI [via the AWS Marketplace][centos-ami].
 * SSH key provisioned in AWS Account
     * See [AWS documentation on EC2 Key Pairs][ec2-keys] for more information.
     * Name of your SSH key should be provided as value of Terraform `key_name` variable.